javalent/obsidian-leaflet/README.md

 **Please back up your `data.json` file before changing this setting.**

 This setting will allow you to save the `data.json` file to a directory other than the default Obsidian config directory.
 This could be useful if, for example, you have different config directories set up on mobile and desktop.
+Data will always be saved in the default Obsidian directory as well.

 **The plugin will save the file in `<directory>/plugins/obsidian-leaflet-plugin`, just like the default configuration.**